 From 1986—93, he served as Artistic and Music Director of the Jyvaskyla Sinfonia in Finland.
 During his tenure, audiences grew by over 60 percent.
 He led the orchestra on tour to Estonia and Sweden and recorded music by Sibelius.
 Mr. Boughton has been instrumental in founding and directing the Malvern Festival held in the autumn in Worcestershire as well as the Wyastone Summer Series, which has become one of the U.K.’s most significant annual music events, broadcast in part by the BBC.
 In 2004, he launched the first Elgar Festival in Malvern, whose sold-out performances were received with enormous enthusiasm.
 His first Stateside Elgar-Festival took place at Yale University in April/May, 2013.

 As a champion of contemporary British music, Mr. Boughton commissioned works from composers including Peter Sculthorpe, John Joubert, and Anthony Powers.
 In his tenure with the NHSO, he has presented world premieres by Jin Hi Kim, David Stock, Augusta Read Thomas, Christopher Theofanidis, and Chris Brubeck.
 He is currently spearheading a commission for a new work by Yale’s Hannah Lash.
 Maestro Boughton was chosen to conduct commemorative celebrations of composers Sir Michael Tippett and Nicholas Maw.
 His close friendship with the late Yehudi Menuhin led to his leading the ESO at Menuhin’s Memorial Service in Westminster Abbey.
 In 1993, Mr. Boughton was awarded an Honorary Doctorate from Coventry University.

 The NHSO Board of Directors named Elaine C. Carroll Executive Director effective December 1, 2011.
-Ms. Carroll has nearly 20 years of management experience and a proven track record of increasing revenues and balancing budgets.
+Ms. Carroll has more than 20 years of management experience and a proven track record of increasing revenues and balancing budgets.
 She has secured grants from many major foundations and the Connecticut Commission on Culture and Tourism, the New York State Council on the Arts, the National Endowment for the Arts, and the U.S. Department of Education.
 She was previously the General Manager of the Stamford Symphony and Executive Director of the Westchester Philharmonic.
 (Her complete bio is listed among our senior staff.)